Travel guide

 5. Activate data roaming in the PuraSim eSIM settings (necessary for it to work on local networks).

-Trip in Panama
+Trip to Panama

 Photo: Yender Fonseca via Pexels